pksol/mock_autogen/README.md

 ![](https://img.shields.io/powershellgallery/p/DNS.1.1.1.1)
 ![](https://img.shields.io/pypi/l/mock-generator.svg)

 A tool to generate the basic mocks and asserts for faster unit testing.

+## 🎉 New: you can now use [pytest-mock-generator](https://pypi.org/project/pytest-mock-generator), for more fluid pytest development.
+See documentation later in [this doc](#using-pytest-mock-generator).

 ## Introduction
 A typical unit test looks like this (AAA pattern):